ahmadsadeghian/ir-framework/README.md

 8. run following maven command (this command will open port 8080 to serve application): mvn spring-boot:run
 9. after starting embedded tomcat, run script.sql in your database
-10. open browser, type this in the address bar: localhost:8080
+10. open browser, type this in the address bar: localhost:8080.
+11. login with user: admin password: 1
-11. in order to live reload of typescript codes, run following node command: ng build --watch
+12. in order to live reload of typescript codes, run following node command: ng build --watch
-11. enjoy the app :-)
+13. enjoy the app :-)

 We are happy to be involved with you.